-Genetics of Alcohol Use Disorders
+Genetics of Alcohol Use Disorder

-How do genes influence alcoholism?
+How do genes influence alcohol use disorder?

-Multiple genes play a role in a person’s risk for developing alcoholism.
+Multiple genes play a role in a person’s risk for developing AUD.
 There are genes that increase a person’s risk, as well as those that may decrease that risk, directly or indirectly.
 For instance, some people of Asian descent carry a gene variant that alters their rate of alcohol metabolism, causing them to have symptoms like flushing, nausea, and rapid heartbeat when they drink.
-Many people who experience these effects avoid alcohol, which helps protect them from developing alcoholism.**
+Many people who experience these effects avoid alcohol, which helps protect them from developing AUD.**

 As we have learned more about the role genes play in our health, researchers have discovered that different factors can alter the expression of our genes.
 This field is called epigenetics.
-Scientists are learning more and more about how epigenetics can affect our risk for developing alcoholism.
+Scientists are learning more and more about how epigenetics can affect our risk for developing AUD.

 Can our genes affect alcohol treatment?

 Scientists are also exploring how genes may influence the effectiveness of treatments for AUD.
 For instance, the drug naltrexone has been shown to help some, but not all, patients with AUD to reduce their drinking.
 Research has shown that patients with AUD who also have variations in a specific gene respond positively to treatment with the drug, while those without the specific gene do not.
 A fuller understanding of how genes influence treatment outcomes will help doctors prescribe the treatment that is most likely to help each patient.***